 There can be no assurance that any of our products in development will achieve market acceptance.
-The degree of market acceptance will depend upon a number of factors, including

-- the receipt of regulatory approvals, - · limited indications of regulatory approvals, - the establishment and demonstration in the medical community of the clinical efficacy and safety of our products and their potential advantages over existing treatment methods, - the prices of such products and - reimbursement policies of government and third-party payers.
+The degree of market acceptance will depend upon a number of factors, including the receipt of regulatory approvals, the establishment and demonstration in the medical community of the clinical efficacy and safety of our products and their potential advantages over existing treatment methods, the prices of such products, and reimbursement policies of government and third party payers.
 The failure of our product pipeline to gain market acceptance could have a material adverse effect on our future business, financial condition and results of operations.